This post is also available in: Svenska

-Stomach drops with lactobacilli, or probiotics (eg. Semper’s stomach drops in Sweden), have been shown in several studies to reduce screaming.
-Give it a try!
+Stomach drops with lactobacilli, or probiotics, (eg. Semper’s stomach drops in Sweden), have been shown in several studies to reduce screaming.
+Try this if your child screams a lot.
 There are no known side effects in otherwise healthy infants.
-Stomach drops with other bacteria have not been studied, so we don’t know if they work scientifically.
+Stomach drops have not been studied with other bacteria, unlike Bifibaby, so we don’t know if they work scientifically.

 Minifom does not help against colic

 There have been several studies on dimethicone, found in minifom, to treat colic.
 It has not been shown to have better efficacy than placebo, or inactive drops.
 Minifom, however, is not dangerous, so try it if you want.

 There have only been small studies on acupuncture treatment and they have shown conflicting results.
 There are no reported or possible side effects.
 So, again, try it if you are looking for something more than just the Semper’s stomach drops.

 Milk-free alternatives for babies with colic

 Intense screaming and dissatisfaction can be symptoms of milk protein allergy in infants.
 These children will cry less if mom starts eating dairy free products or if they receive formula without cow’s milk.
 Try cow’s milk-free alternatives and see if your baby feels better.
 If there is no difference, introduce milk again.

 Surviving as the parent of a colic baby

 It’s insanely stressful being the parent of a baby with colic.
 One important thing to remember is that you can’t comfort a baby with colic.
 Therefore, your task is not to comfort, but to endure.